geoniesun/checkRtrack/README.md

 <!-- badges: end -->

 R package to define track widths.
-It is created for the course “Introduction to Programming with R”.
-For now, you can define the lowest points along your track to then define the outer limits of the tracks.
+It is created for the course “Introduction to Programming with R” and for my HiWi.
+For now, you can define the lowest points along your track to then define the outer limits of the tracks and then visualize your progress.
+The main idea is, that you have digitized (animal)-tracks and a (high resolution) Digital Surface Model (DSM).
+The animals stamping out the grassland could make the width of the path visible with the DSM.
+The width is defined as the steepest point on each side of the path.
+With parameters you can adjust your calculations of the width and then always visualize it to check out what is going on.
+To understand the parameters, please see section ‘What are these parameters for?’.

+The goal is later, to create the mean width for each track segment.

+Here is a workflow example that could help with understanding how it
+works:

 ## Installation

-You can install checkRtrack with
+Let us first install the package:

 ``` r
 # install.packages("devtools")